-Microalgae (algae) are rich in nutrients and easy to grow, that promotes good health.
-The land used to grow algae can be non-arable land as long as it has access to a source of water (e.g. saline, brackish or wastewater).
+Microalgae (algae) are rich in nutrients and easy to grow, which promotes good health.
+The land used to grow algae can be non-arable land as long as it has access to a source of water (e.g., saline, brackish, or wastewater).

-The land used to grow algae can be non-arable land as long as it has access to a source of water (e.g. saline, brackish or wastewater).
+The land used to grow algae can be non-arable land as long as it has access to a source of water (e.g., saline, brackish, or wastewater).
 Algae are a cost-effective source of producing fuel, feed, and neutraceuticals all year round with minimal use of land.
-For example, oil yields from microalgae are approximately 10 times higher than from palm oil.
+For example, oil yields from microalgae are approximately ten times higher than from palm oil.
 This is an important prerequisite for large-scale commercial production of biofuels.

-Algae cultivation are mostly done in laboratories, on rooftop demonstration facilities, and also in algae Energy Farm.
+Algae cultivation is mostly done in laboratories, on rooftop demonstration facilities, and also in algae Energy Farm.

 How is the algae culture done?

 Bioprocess engineering for algae cultivation and maximum lipid accumulation is done.
-Then scale up algae cultures and after extensive outdoor testing at pilot scale, algae are grown at large scale in Algae Energy Farm.
+Then scale up algae cultures, and after extensive outdoor testing at the pilot-scale, algae are grown at large scale in Algae Energy Farm.

-There are plenty of uses of algae and global demand for algae is increasing.
+There are plenty of uses of algae, and the global demand for algae is increasing.
 The main products created from algae are: